 A Wyoming Resource Guide for Parents

 A Seizure Action Plan (SAP) is a document that provides detailed information about a student’s seizure disorder.
 Usually, the SAP provides guidelines as to how to appropriately respond to a student who is experiencing a seizure.
 This document will include input from the student’s guardian and his/her physician.

 Every person that regularly interacts with a student who has a seizure disorder will benefit from this document.
-Specifically, schoolteachers, school nurses, coaches, and other individuals who have supervisory roles, should review the SAP.
+Specifically, school teachers, school nurses, coaches, and other individuals who have supervisory roles, should review the SAP.

 Usually, school nurses serve as the “gatekeeper” of this information.
 It is advisable for a school nurse to have the SAP in his/her files and for the classroom teacher (sometimes more than one per student) to have a copy of the SAP.
 Parents and physicians usually keep a copy as well.

-No, a SAP is free if the student has access to, and visits, a physician treating his/her seizure disorder.
+No, an SAP is free if the student has access to, and visits, a physician treating his/her seizure disorder.
 The only cost involved is related to the time it takes to write and read the document.

 It will depend on each student.
 Most students will have the SAP for the entire school year and probably for their entire time at a given school.
-Students with more complex cases of epilepsy may have their plan updated more frequently, as advised by their physician.
+Students with more complex cases of epilepsy may have their plans updated more frequently, as advised by their physician.